The Week Started Without Us!

 The grapes are doing nicely; We had a big bunch for lunch!

 The tools are put up, the garden is watered, and it is time to swim.
 We checked the water temperature, and it was 90 degrees.
-So, basically, the water was ready to brew some perfect tea or give us a nice soaking experience.
+So, basically, the water was ready to brew some perfect tea or give us a pleasant soaking experience.
 We spent an hour paddling around.

 It was 10:30 am and beginning to get hot, so we went into the pool!